 Good to know

-The sneaker is constructed in a true to size manner.
-Its slip-on mechanism provides an easy on and off for wearers.
-An elastic gusset-like band found at the vamp pulls the vamp portion of the sneaker towards the shin for an easy, yet snug feel and keeps the shoe in place.
+Its slip-on mechanism provides an easy on-and-off for wearers.
+An elastic gusset-like band found at the vamp pulls the vamp portion of the sneaker toward the shin for an easy yet snug feel and keeps the shoe in place.

 Sure, sure, the Stefan Janoski is too late regarding the laceless trend as it was spearheaded by Vans, but this particular sneaker brings something new to the table.
 The upper design, which, by the way, hails from the austere Roshe’s construction, instills the Nike flair in every clothing one wears.
 Skaters would be most likely to sport these bad boys with straight pants or skinnies, whichever one they prefer.

 For those looking for the classic vibe of vintage thrash shoes, there is a Nike SB Zoom Stefan Janoski Slip-On canvas option which brilliantly embodies the most-sought textile material from the 70s.
 Most of its iterations come in black, but a light tan colorway somehow surfaced.